demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

 ### bmc-itsm-ticket-list
 ***
 Retrieves a list of BMC Helix ITSM tickets.
 The records are retrieved by the query argument or by the filtering arguments.
 When using filtering arguments, each one defines a 'LIKE' operation and an 'AND' operator is used between them.
+To see the entire JSON then you can use the raw_response=true at the end of the command.

 #### Base Command